Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 }
 ```

 There are a lot of built in XS functions that can interact with rules.
-Check the `Rules` topic under the `XS Scripting: Function Reference` Section of this guide.
+Check the [Rules](../functions/#1-rules "Jump to: XS Scripting > Function Reference > Rules") Section of this guide.

 The variable `cActivationTime`, when used inside the block of a rule, gives the time of activation of the rule in seconds.